Alexander Willette: State of Maine

-In 2014 he served as Director of Communications and Coalitions for Paul LePage's Campaign for Governor.

-From 2014 to 2015 he served as Director of Legislative Affairs and Communications for the Maine Department of Administrative and Financial Services.

-From 2015 to 2019 he served as an Assistant District Attorney in the State of Maine.
+In 2014, Willette served as Director of Communications and Coalitions for Paul LePage's Campaign for Governor.
+During 2014 and 2015, he served as Director of Legislative Affairs and Communications for the Department of Administrative and Financial Services.
+From 2015 to 2019, Willette served as an Assistant District Attorney.

 Other activities

-From 2008 to 2018 he was an Associate Broker for Big Bear Real Estate.
-After leaving the Trump administration he returned to that position.

-From 2013 to 2019 he served as a member of the Republican National Committee representing the State of Maine.
+From 2008 to 2018, Willette was an Associate Broker for Big Bear Real Estate.
+After leaving the Trump administration, he returned to that position.
+From 2013 to 2019, Willette served as a member of the Republican National Committee representing the State of Maine.

 Military service

 He joined the Maine Army National Guard in May 2017.

-Currently as a captain, he served as a State Trial Defense Counsel.
+As a captain, he served as a State Trial Defense Counsel.
 Previously he had served As the Assistant Brigade Judge Advocate for the 120th Regional Support Group in Bangor, Maine.

 Trump administration

-He joined the Trump administration in 2019.

-From April 2019 to January 2021 he has served as a Special Assistant To The President and Deputy Director of Political Affairs for Outreach in the Executive Office of the President.
+Willette joined the Trump administration in 2019.
+From April 2019 to January 2021, he served as a Special Assistant To The President and Deputy Director of Political Affairs for Outreach in the Executive Office of the President.

 Personal life

 Willette is married to Melissa Willette and they live in Mapleton.
 He is a Master Mason with the Trinity lodge.
-He is an Eagle Scout with Troop 170 in Mapleton and 171 in Presque Isle.
+Willette is an Eagle Scout with Troop 170 in Mapleton and 171 in Presque Isle.
 His father, Michael Willette, served in the Maine House of Representatives from 2008 to 2012, representing District 5 in Presque Isle.